 Dr. Doug Christiansen, Vice President for University Enrollment Affairs, Dean of Admissions and Financial Aid, Vanderbilt University

-Zina Evans, Vice President for Enrollment Management and Associate Provost, University of Florida
+Zina Evans, PhD, Vice President for Enrollment Management and Associate Provost, University of Florida

 Barbara Gill, Associate Vice President, Enrollment Management, University of Maryland

 Ingrid Hayes, Senior Vice President for Enrollment Management, Spelman College

 Kedra Ishop, PhD, Vice President, Enrollment Management, University of Southern California